Create an FCI with a premium file share (SQL Server on Azure VMs)

-To manage your SQL Server VM from the portal, register it with the SQL IaaS Agent extension in lightweight management mode, currently the only mode that's supported with FCI and SQL Server on Azure VMs.
+To manage your SQL Server VM from the portal, register it with the SQL IaaS Agent extension.
+Note that only limited functionality will be available on SQL VMs that have failover clustered instances of SQL Server (FCIs).

-Register a SQL Server VM in lightweight mode with PowerShell (-LicenseType can be
+Register a SQL Server VM with PowerShell (-LicenseType can be

-# Get the existing compute VM $vm = Get-AzVM -Name <vm_name> -ResourceGroupName <resource_group_name> # Register SQL VM with 'Lightweight' SQL IaaS agent New-AzSqlVM -Name $vm.Name -ResourceGroupName $vm.ResourceGroupName -Location $vm.Location ` -LicenseType ???? -SqlManagementType LightWeight
+# Get the existing compute VM $vm = Get-AzVM -Name <vm_name> -ResourceGroupName <resource_group_name> # Register SQL VM with SQL IaaS Agent extension New-AzSqlVM -Name $vm.Name -ResourceGroupName $vm.ResourceGroupName -Location $vm.Location ` -LicenseType <license_type>

 If you deployed your SQL Server VMs in multiple subnets, skip this step.
 If you deployed your SQL Server VMs to a single subnet, then you'll need to configure an additional component to route traffic to your FCI.
 You can configure a virtual network name (VNN) with an Azure Load Balancer, or a distributed network name for a failover cluster instance.
 Review the differences between the two and then deploy either a distributed network name or a virtual network name and Azure Load Balancer for your failover cluster instance.

 - Microsoft Distributed Transaction Coordinator (MSDTC) is not supported on Windows Server 2016 and earlier.

 - Filestream isn't supported for a failover cluster with a premium file share.
 To use filestream, deploy your cluster by using Storage Spaces Direct or Azure shared disks instead.